politie/ngx-formkit/projects/formkit/README.md

 | events$ | `Subject<FormEvent>` | Subject for hooking into the `FormComponent` lifecycle |
 | value$ | `FormValues<T>` | Observable that emits each time the form is updated (and after update checks per field are completed). |
 | created | boolean | Will be `true` if the `create()` method is called (automatically or manually). |

+> Use any of these properties in `ngAfterViewInit` lifecycle hook of your host component to prevent `undefined` properties.

 ## `FormComponent` methods